microsoft/playwright/docs/out/api/class-page.md

     - `height` <[number]> height of clipping area
   - `fullPage` <[boolean]> When true, takes a screenshot of the full scrollable page, instead of the currently visible viewport.
 Defaults to `false`.
   - `omitBackground` <[boolean]> Hides default white background and allows capturing screenshots with transparency.
 Not applicable to `jpeg` images.
 Defaults to `false`.
-  - `path` <[string]> The file path to save the image to.
+  - `path` <[path]> The file path to save the image to.
 The screenshot type will be inferred from file extension.
 If `path` is a relative path, then it is resolved relative to the current working directory.
 If no path is provided, the image won't be saved to the disk.
   - `quality` <[number]> The quality of the image, between 0-100.
 Not applicable to `png` images.
   - `timeout` <[number]> Maximum time in milliseconds, defaults to 30 seconds, pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](api/class-browsercontext.md#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](api/class-page.md#pagesetdefaulttimeouttimeout) methods.
   - `type` <"png"|"jpeg"> Specify screenshot type, defaults to `png`.